-VOTING MEMBERS SEATS POSITION QUALIFICATION to vote for the seat QUALIFICATION to run for the seat President 1 Elected Stakeholder Stakeholder Vice President 1 Elected Stakeholder Stakeholder Community Outreach Officer 1 Elected Stakeholder Stakeholder Land Use and Planning Committee Chair 1 Elected Stakeholder Stakeholder Community Officers 7 Elected Stakeholder Stakeholder
+VOTING MEMBERS SEATS POSITION QUALIFICATION to vote QUALIFICATION to run for the seat for the seat President 1 Elected Stakeholder Stakeholder Vice President 1 Elected Stakeholder Stakeholder Community Outreach Officer 1 Elected Stakeholder Stakeholder Land Use and Planning 1 Elected Stakeholder Stakeholder Committee Chair Community Officers 7 Elected Stakeholder Stakeholder Immediate Past President 1 Non-elected n/a Immediate past (non-voting member) president of VNC

 G. The polling location is in compliance with the Americans with Disabilities Act (ADA).
-Any stakeholders unable to access the polling location may register to vote and submit a ballot with the help of a poll worker.
+Any stakeholders unable to access the polling location may register to vote and submit a ballot with the help of a poll worker stationed at the rear door of the auditorium (nearest the parking lot).